-The access door is of a timber flush design.
-The fascias are formed in timber.
-External Decorations Visually inspected.
-The external timbers are finished in a natural wood stain.
-Conservatories and Porches There are no conservatories or porches.
-Communal Areas Circulation areas visually inspected.
-Access to the property is via a shared stairwell to deck access, leading to further shared stairwell.
+Access to the property is via a shared hallway and stairwell.
+There are security entry doors in place.
+There are communal areas of garden ground.
 Garages and Permanent Outbuildings There are no garages or permanent outbuildings.
 Outside Areas and Boundaries Visually inspected.
-There appears to be an area of shared garden ground to the rear of the property.
-These areas are generally paved.
-The exact extent of garden ground and position of boundaries can be confirmed by inspection of the Title Deeds.
+The block has a shared external area to the rear, surfaced in hardstanding and bound by timber fencing.
 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard.
 There are areas with textured plaster finishes.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are of timber stud construction with plasterboard finishes.
-There are areas of tile wall finishes.
+The internal walls and partitions are of lined plasterboard construction.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction.
+The floors are of suspended timber construction overlaid with tongue and groove boarding.
 No sub floor access was available.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
-The internal doors consist of a flush timber type.
-The door facings and skirting boards are of a MDF or similar style.
-Chimney Breasts and Fireplaces There are no chimney breasts/fireplaces.
+The internal doors consist of a timber panel, flush timber and timber-glazed type.
+The door facings and skirting boards are of a flush style.
+The kitchen is fitted with a range of base and wall mounted units with compatible worktops.
+Chimney Breasts and Fireplaces The original fireplace openings within the property have been blocked.
 Internal Decorations Visually inspected.

 The internal walls and ceilings have a papered and painted finish.
+The internal joinery is finished in paint and varnish.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply installed.
-The electricity consumer unit is located in the hallway cupboard.
-Gas There is no gas supply.
+The electricity fusebox is located in a hallway cupboard.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains gas supply installed.
+The gas meter is located in a kitchen cupboard.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
+Water is connected to the mains supply.
+The bathroom is fitted with a white suite.
+A stainless steel sink unit is fitted within the kitchen.
+Visible pipework is made with copper and PVC materials.
+Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+There is a gas fired, Worcester Greenstar 25i ErP central heating boiler located within the kitchen.
+This supplies a system of radiators in the property.
+The boiler also supplies the domestic hot water.